graemer957/SimpleRESTLayer/README.md

 ### Dynamic Framework

 Download release zip and add to your Xcode project as an embedded framework.
 The framework contains slices for armv7 and arm64 (see `ARCHS_STANDARD`).

-#### Build environment
-- Xcode 9.2
-- Swift 4.0.3
-- macOS 10.13.2
+These are always built using the latest version of Xcode / Swift and macOS.

 ### Manually